 In a joint, global position statement, the Society of Interventional Radiology (SIR), Cardiovascular and Interventional Radiology Society of Europe (CIRSE) and the Interventional Radiology Society of Australasia (IRSA) have committed to providing necessary stroke training to interventional radiologists in order to alleviate the shortage of physicians trained in endovascular stroke therapies.

-The ability for patients to access thrombectomy-capable stroke centres remains stymied by geography and a shortage of interventional physicians, despite the American Heart Association’s and multiple international stroke organisations’ recommendations that endovascular thrombectomy (EVT or clot removal) be the standard of care for patients suffering acute ischaemic stroke caused by blocked arteries.
+The ability for patients to access thrombectomy care remains stymied by geography and a shortage of interventional physicians, despite the American Heart Association’s and multiple international stroke organisations’ recommendations that endovascular thrombectomy (EVT or clot removal) be the standard of care for patients suffering acute ischaemic stroke caused by blocked arteries.

 Endovascular thrombectomy is proven to save lives and improve outcomes for patients suffering acute ischaemic strokes.
 Patients who undergo these clot-removing treatments not only survive in greater numbers, but also have fewer resulting disabilities and are able to recover functions faster than best medical therapy.

 “Reversing symptoms from these strokes requires rapid and safe removal of the occluding thrombus,” the societies said in the statement.
 Allowing interventional radiologists to join their neurology, neurointerventional and neurosurgeon colleagues on care teams and allowing them to be part of certified stroke centres will greatly increase access to this critical treatment, they said.